aishu2351/Nuchange_Informatics/README.md

 ////////////////////////Use Above Commands or Refer to run\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\

-//To compile
+//To compile      :
-#javac Nuchange_Inofmatics.java
+javac Nuchange_Inofmatics.java

-//To Run
+//To Run      :
-#java Nuchange_Inofmatics storeurl google.com
+java Nuchange_Inofmatics storeurl google.com

 //Perform some operations
 #get yahoo.com